pmt/physical-computing-final/README.md

 ### Design / Form

 To create a visual representation of an overly simplified idea, I thought it would be fitting to create a simple "spinner" which the pointer would move on to display "bad," "neutral," or "good."
+I wanted to retain the simplicity of the concept while still making the design feel accessible and even funny.

 < Explain the device's form, the aesthetic choices made and how they relate to the concept/function the device is intended to engage >